 One area of a business plan that startups often struggle with is the market research portion.
-With a seemingly endless amount of information that can be gathered and interpreted, it can feel like an overwhelming task.
+You can gather and interpret what seems like an endless amount of information.
+It can feel like an overwhelming task.

 So where do you begin?

 Market research for your startup is all about providing answers.
 You want to know what your business needs to do to be successful, and how your business can compete.
 Surveying the need or desire for your product or service can expose gaps you may need to fill.
 It can give you data you can use to forecast the potential of your business idea.